 Originating as a guest series on ArchiteXX's online journal Sub_teXXt, Madame Architect is designed to encourage young women considering entering this industry by showing the myriad of choices they have in crafting a meaningful career.
 The ultimate goal for Madame Architect is that everyone who is looking at the site is able to find encouragement and guidance for their own pursuits, and empathy and understanding for the pursuits of others.

-Dedicated to the built environment and to the empowerment, advancement, and visibility of the women who work in it, Julia Gamolina is the Founder and Editor of Madame Architect where she has published to date over 70 interviews with women who advance the practice of architecture.
-She is also currently handling business development at FXCollaborative, focusing on mission-driven institutional projects, is a Co-Chair of the Urban Land Institute's Young Leaders Group, and is a Founding Member of The Wing, a network of community spaces for women.
-Julia is based in NYC, with roots in Siberia and Toronto.
+Dedicated to the built environment and to the empowerment, advancement, and visibility of the women who work in it, Julia Gamolina is the Founder and Editor of Madame Architect where she has published to date over 90 interviews with women who advance the practice of architecture.
+Trained as an architect, she is also the Director of Strategy at Trahan Architects, focusing on new business and firm growth and evolution.
+In addition, she writes a column for A Women’s Thing magazine titled Woman to Woman: Conversations Across Boys’ Clubs, interviewing women in other male-dominated fields such as comedy, wine, and venture capitalism.
+Her writing has also been featured in The Architect's Newspaper, Architizer, and Metropolis Magazine.
+She is also a Founding Member of The Wing, a network of community spaces for women.